cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 </HighlightBox>

 Can Bob, who plays _black_, make a move?
-Can he make a wrong move, for instance from `0-1` to `1-0`, which in turn is occupied by one of his pieces?
+Can he make a wrong move?
+For instance a move from `0-1` to `1-0`, which in turn is occupied by one of his pieces?

 ```sh
 $ checkersd tx checkers play-move 0 1 0 0 1 --from $bob
 ```

-Computer says no:
+The computer says no:

 ```
 ...